Quasi right-veering braids and non-loose links

 \begin{corollary} For $\psi \in \MCG(S,P)$ the following are equivalent. \begin{enumerate} \item $\psi$ is $\partial$-$(\partial+P)$ right-veering. \item $\psi$ is $\partial$-$\partial$ right-veering. \item $\psi$ is $\partial$-$P$ right-veering. \end{enumerate} \end{corollary}

-Therefore in the case of $B_{n}=\MCG(D^2, \{n\text{ points}\})$ the proposed definitions of right-veering in \cite{bvv} and \cite{bg,pl} are the same.
+Therefore in the case of the braid group $B_{n}=\MCG(D^2, \{n\text{ points}\})$ the proposed definitions of right-veering in \cite{bvv} and \cite{bg,pl} are the same.
 Also, we remark that the subtle difference between $\partial$-$P$ right-veering with respect to $C$ and $\partial$-$\partial$ right-veering with respect to $C$ (existence of a special mapping class $\psi$) only occurs when $c(\psi,C)=0$.

 \begin{remark} One may come up with still different candidates of right-veering.
 Instead of using embedded arcs, one may use immersed arcs.
 However, one can check that immersed $\partial$-($\partial+P$) (resp. $\partial$-$\partial$, $\partial$-$P$) right-veering with respect to $C$ is equivalent to the (embedded) $\partial$-($\partial+P$) (resp. $\partial$-$\partial$, $\partial$-$P$) right-veering with respect to $C$. \end{remark}